-As well as helping you dress they can be useful for removing socks.
-(Use the sock aid to get the socks on in the first place!)
+As well as helping you dress they can be useful for removing socks (but you'll need a sock aid to get the socks on in the first place!)

 If you wear lace ups then elastic shoelaces are an absolute must-have.
 There is no way you will be able to bend down to tie normal shoelaces.
-Elasticated shoelaces turn a pair of laced shoe into slip-ons.
+Elasticated shoelaces are brilliant at turning a pair of laced shoe into slip-ons.
 Again these or all pretty similar (but do avoid the cheapest ones).
 Your choice will be more about length and colour than quality.

-It is important that the laces are tied before attempting to put the shoe on.
+Do remember to tie the laces before putting the shoe on.
 Do this sitting down with the shoe in your hand - not on your foot!
 If you tie them well you'll only need to do it the one time.

-The simpler solution, to my way of thinking, would be to wear trousers with an elasticated waist but I realise that's not to everyone's taste.
+A simpler solution is to wear trousers with an elasticated waist but I understand that's not to everyone's taste.

 Back to Hip Replacement and Recovery